On behalf of the Board of Trustees, staff and students I welcome your interest in Horsham Downs School.

 Horsham Downs School is focussed on forward thinking within a traditional setting.
 Our teaching spaces are arranged in a familiar, traditional style but our learning programmes are infused with innovation and excellent teaching.
 I welcome the opportunity for you to find out more about what our school can offer your family.

-Please contact me to arrange a visit to our school.
+Please contact us to arrange a visit to our school.